-- (k) Investing in a pipeline that improves graduation rates and helps solve the mental health counselor workforce shortage is necessary to solve the student mental health crisis. - SEC.
-2. Article 6 (commencing with Section 89360) is added to Chapter 3 of Part 55 of Division 8 of Title 3 of the Education Code, to read:

-Article 6.
-Mental Health Counseling

-89360.
-As used in this chapter, the following definitions apply:

-- (a) "CSU" means the California State University. - (b) "Mental health counselor" means a person who provides individual counseling, group counseling, crisis intervention, emergency services, referrals, or outreach and consultation interventions to the campus community, or any combination of these, and who is licensed in the State of California by the applicable licensing entity. - 89361. (a) (1) The trustees shall have one full-time equivalent mental health counselor per 1,500 students enrolled at each CSU campus to the fullest extent consistent with state and federal law. - (2) Where possible, mental health counselors hired pursuant to paragraph (1) shall be full-time staff and should reflect the diversity of the student body. - (b) The number of mental health counselors as computed pursuant to subdivision (a) shall constitute the minimum number of mental health counselors to be hired on a campus based on the campus student population.
-Additional mental health counselors may be hired in accordance with additional needs identified on a campus. - (c) (1) On or before January 1, 2025, and every three years thereafter, the trustees shall report to the Legislature, pursuant to Section 9795 of the Government Code, on how funding was spent, the number of mental health counselors employed on each CSU campus, and student wait times for mental health counseling appointments. - (2) (A) On or before November 1, 2024, and every three years thereafter, each CSU campus shall conduct a campus survey and focus groups, including groups with students of color and LGBTQ+ students, to understand student needs and challenges about their mental health and emotional well-being, sense of belonging on campus, and academic success.
+1 student mental health crisis and antithetical to the values of the 2 State of California regarding equity, inclusion, and diversity.
+3 (k) 4 ( j ) Investing in a pipeline that improves graduation rates and 5 helps solve the mental health counselor workforce shortage is 6 necessary to solve the student mental health crisis.
+7 SEC.
+2. Article 6 (commencing with Section 89360) is added 8 to Chapter 3 of Part 55 of Division 8 of Title 3 of the Education 9 Code, to read: 10 11 Article 6.
+Mental Health Counseling 12 13 89360.
+As used in this chapter, the following definitions apply: 14 (a) "CSU" means the California State University.
+15 (b) "Mental health counselor" means a person who provides 16 individual counseling, group counseling, crisis intervention, 17 emergency services, referrals, or outreach and consultation 18 interventions to the campus community, or any combination of 19 these, and who is licensed in the State of California by the 20 applicable licensing entity.
+21 89361. (a) (1) The trustees shall have one full-time equivalent 22 mental health counselor per 1,500 students enrolled at each CSU 23 campus to the fullest extent consistent with state and federal law.
+24 (2) Where possible, mental health counselors hired pursuant to 25 paragraph (1) shall be full-time staff and should reflect the diversity 26 of the student body.
+27 (b) The number of mental health counselors as computed 28 pursuant to subdivision (a) shall constitute the minimum number 29 of mental health counselors to be hired on a campus based on the 30 campus student population.
+Additional mental health counselors 31 may be hired in accordance with additional needs identified on a 32 33 campus. (a) (1) On an hoferer language 1, 2025, and every three vacuum $(2, 1)$ 33 34 (c) (1) On or before January 1, 2025, and every three years thereafter, the trustees shall report to the Legislature, pursuant to 35 Section 9795 of the Government Code, on how funding was spent, 36 the number of mental health counselors employed on each CSU 30 37 campus, and student wait times for mental health counseling 38 appointments.
+39 (2) (A) On or before November 1, 2024, and every three years 40 thereafter, each CSU campus shall conduct a campus survey and 10 and a set of the set o focus groups, including groups with students of color and LGBTO+ 1 campus, and academic success.